 Ongoing education programs are provided to Directors throughout the year.
 The Board (in consultation with the Nomination Committee) regularly assesses, including by reference to the Board skills matrix, whether there are areas in which Board members would benefit from further education.
-Based on this assessment, the Board organises updates and information to be provided to the Board from both management and external experts on various topics relevant to the Group's circumstances, including new and emerging business and governance issues relevant to Coles and material developments in laws and regulations.
+Based on this assessment, updates and information are provided to the Board from both management and external experts on various topics relevant to the Group's circumstances, including new and emerging business and governance issues relevant to Coles and material developments in laws and regulations.